MiamiOH-CSE274/Portfolio/README.md

 ----
 TODO: Answer the following questions about templates in C++

-* What is the main benefit of using templates when creating collection classes?
+* **What is the main benefit of using templates when creating collection classes?** - When developing a new collection class, you want it to be universal.
+That is, it would be best if the collection could hold any type of data.
+This is where templates come in.
+Templates allow us to omit specifying a data type in our collection.
+In this way, the collection can be used by any of the default data types, or data types we create.
+This also saves us a lot of time that would be required to implement the data structure for the standard data types as well as the types we create.
 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

 20 - Using time and space analysis, justify the selection of a data structure for a given application